 The fact that more and more manufacturers are turning to this more collaborative model which involves the full range of stakeholders in the creative process is because it changes everything!
-“Co-creation lets us be more agile, work faster and be more efficient,” emphasizes Sylvie Perez, Head of Research at Saint-Gobain Compiègne.
+“Co-creation lets us be more agile, work faster and be more efficient,” emphasizes Sylvie Perez, Head of Research, Innovation and Sustainability at Saint-Gobain PAM.
 “It results in a more creative process that delivers progress at every link in the value chain”.
 It has to be said that co-creation now looks like second nature in this Saint-Gobain R&D center.
 Here, around 200 researchers are envisioning the glass solutions of tomorrow for the automotive and construction industries, and for industrial applications (glass for ovens, refrigerators, etc.).

 But how does an idea become a finished product?
 That’s precisely where the various co-creation mechanisms come in.